 - Have used marijuana within the last year.
 This includes usage in states and countries where marijuana has been legalized.

-- Have used any other drug (methamphetamine, heroin, cocaine, mushrooms, etc.) within the last five years.
+- Have used any other drug (methamphetamine, heroin, cocaine, mushrooms, etc.) within the last three years.

 - Have ever sold, transported, or manufactured illegal drugs and/or associated with anyone who has been involved with these activities.